GeorginaCarlisle/inspiring-young-writers/TESTING.md

 | | Minimum length 5 | Message displayed under 'Create Writing' title: "Your title needs to more than 5 characters long to be published.
 Please add a little more." | |
 | Body | Required field | "Please fill in this field" notification pointed at input box | |
 | | Minimum length 50 | Message displayed under 'Create Writing' title: "Your writing needs to more than 50 characters long to be published.
 Please add a little more." | |

+This form also contains a confirmation check when the user submits to be published.
+On 'Submit to be published' a confirmation message is displayed to the user with a choice to confirm or save as draft.